• About

 29 Monday Feb 2016

-Posted by Susana Weber in Art, Caribbean, Painting, Travel, Travel ~ Photography/Art/Food/Culture, Uncategorized
+Posted Art, Caribbean, Painting, Travel, Travel ~ Photography/Art/Food/Culture, Uncategorized

 art, challenging yourself, inspiration, learning, paint sketching, reawakening, special place, St Martin, travel, vacation, waking up, Watercolors